-Plates, signs and notices: The Buchan lines timetable for 12/09/1960 to 11/06/1961.
+Plates, signs, notices etc: The Buchan lines timetable for 12/09/1960 to 11/06/1961.
 The service is not great with only 3 Peterheads and 4 Fraseburghs a day.
 Looking at such old timetables I find the rationale for some of the patterns puzzling: why for instance does Logierieve not get a stop for Aberdeen until 1345, by which time it was served by three trains going the other way?
 Were they discouraging commuters?

 Kilmarnock: Looking back towards Kilmarnock Station from the Western Road bridge.
 Track panels being 'recycled' here appear to have been lifted from a curve somewhere!

 Kilmarnock: Crane and next track panel taking a breather before continuing to the other side of the Western Road bridge.
 View looks towards Kilmarnock station.

 Kilmarnock: Looking west from the Western Road bridge (No 102) toward Crosshouse Junction.
 Track being laid out to the new buffer position.

 Kilmarnock: 156.508 shunting back into platform 2 at Kilmarnock in front of 156.431.
 About the only movement this morning, 8 December 2010.